-Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.
+Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

-Tylee’s Chicken Recipe
+Tylee’s Beef Recipe

 Frozen Dog Food

 Ingredients: Beef heart, beef, beef liver, broccoli, zucchini, spinach, mango, sweet potatoes, roasted sunflower seeds, minerals (dicalcium phosphate, calcium carbonate, tricalcium phosphate, magnesium oxide, zinc amino acid chelate, copper amino acid chelate, iron amino acid chelate, sodium selenite, manganese amino acid chelate, potassium iodide), chia seeds, salmon oil powder, potassium chloride, salt, vitamins (vitamin E supplement, vitamin B12 supplement, vitamin A supplement, vitamin D3 supplement), cod liver oil powder, ground flaxseed, choline chloride, rosemary extract, parsley, ground cinnamon, dried kelp, beef tallow

 Fiber (estimated dry matter content) = 10.7%

 |Estimated Nutrient Content

 |Dry Matter Basis